 The foot switch is easy to press and feels solid when used.
 The LED to let you know it is ON is blue, which is also a nice feature.

 The jacks are all top-mounted, which is a huge benefit for saving space on your pedal board.
 The package even included some rubber feet, should you want to stick them to the bottom of your pedal.
 Overall, a really well-made unit!

 The G3 has some really great controls for a ton of sounds.
-The EQ on the device has a wide range of control.
-The fact that it has MID control is a huge benefit to the sound.
-The bass control really adds some major low end should you desire it.
+The EQ on the device has a wide range of adjustment.
+The fact that it has a midrange knob is a huge benefit to the sound.
+The bass knob really adds some major low end should you desire it.
 This is great in conjunction with the amount of saturation it can produce.